SciCatProject/documentation/Development/v4.x/backend/testing/jobs.md

 | user5.2 | group5 | _none_ |

 ## Tests List

 Tests use their own job configuration file `config/jobconfig.yaml`.
-This file defines familiar "archive", "retrieve", "public" jobs but also "validate" job or new types that are used  here to test the authorization model.
+This file defines familiar "archive", "retrieve", "public" jobs, but also "validate" job or new types that are used here to test the authorization model.
 File `Jobs.js` performs tests with job configurations mimicking a real configuration, such as "archive/retrieve/public".
 Test suite 1115 additionally tests if entered job parameters are valid.
-Other jobs test files are separated into distinct ones based on the authorization value for "_create_" entry in the job configuration file and test if specific user is authorized to do the CRUD operations.
+Other jobs' test files are separated into distinct ones based on the authorization value for "_create_" entry in the job configuration file and test if specific user is authorized to do the CRUD operations.
 Not all files test PATCH and DELETE methods, as these would be redundant.

 ### 1110: Jobs: Test New Job Model: possible real configurations

 | Test Number | Description | HTTP Method | Endpoint | Authenticated User | Expected Request Status | Expected Request Code |